MarcosLaffitte/Amoebas/README.md

 ## Cite as

-This repository was also developed as part of the contribution:
+This repository was developed as part of the contribution:

 **[8]**   Marcos E. González Laffitte, J. René González-Martínez, Amanda Montejano, On the detection of local and global amoebas: theoretical insights and practical algorithms (Brief Announcement). *Procedia Computer Science* **223** (2023) pp. 376-378.
 > **Link:** https://doi.org/10.1016/j.procs.2023.08.252

 <div align="justify">
 This work was developed for research purposes.
-Please cite as above if you find this work or these programs useful for your own research.
+Please cite this work if you find it or find these programs useful for your own research.
 </div>
 <br/>